-- 1 Remove the incorrect instance from the index.
-For example, remove Jones from the index. - 2 Update the incorrect instance.
+1 Remove the incorrect instance from the index.
+For example, remove Jones from the index.

+- 2 Update the incorrect instance.
 For example, modify the email address for Jones. - 3 Add the updated instance to the index.
 For example, add the updated Jones object to the index.

 An example follows.
-For more information, see ObjectStore Java API User Guide, Enhancing Query Performance with Indexes.
+For more information, see Enhancing Query Performance with Indexes in Chapter 7 of the Java API User Guide.

-User jones = / assume jones references Jones / userCollection.removeFromIndex(User.class, "email", jones); jones.setEmail("jones@objectdesign.com"); userCollection.addToIndex(User.class, "email", jones);
+''' User jones = / assume jones references Jones / userCollection.removeFromIndex(User.class, "email", jones); jones.setEmail("jones@objectdesign.com"); userCollection.addToIndex(User.class, "email", jones); '''